kho/paralign/README.md

 WORKDIR=hdfs://YOUR_WORK_DIR INPUT=CORPUS_NAME.bz2 ITERS=N pa-hadoop.bash
 ```

 - `WORKDIR` is where you want to put your intermediate data, consider putting them under a temporary directory since most of the data will be useless after a successful run.
-It must be a full path specify as a URI.
+It must be a full path coded as a URI.
 - `INPUT` is what you have just put onto HDFS in last step.
 - `ITERS` is the number of EM iterations, if you don't specify the number, it defaults to 5, which is usually enough.